wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 T> ### Model Tips
 T>
-T> For some tips on working with models you can take a look through the following blog posts:
+T> For more tips on working with models you can take a look through the following blog posts:
 T> 1.
 [Best Practices when working with models](http://steelkiwi.com/blog/best-practices-working-django-models-python/) by Kostantin Moiseenko.
+In this post you will find a series of tips and tricks when working with models.
 T>
 T> 2.
 [How to make you Django Models DRYer](https://medium.com/@raiderrobert/make-your-django-models-dryer-4b8d0f3453dd#.ozrdt3rsm) by Robert Roskam.
 In this post you can see how you can use the `property` method of a class to reduce the amount of code needed when accessing related models.